HOME

 minefumi

 Thank you for your super fast edition.
-I am happy to learn the good expression “ feel immersed in.”
+I happy to learn you say “ pay redundant for wifi ,”

 ★★★★★